Mohsentinal/wfv-toolkit/README.md

 ### Purge

-If a sample in **train** overlaps the **test** interval (or shares a window that touches the test range), it can leak information.
-Purging removes those training indices.
+If a sample in **train** overlaps the **test** interval, it can leak information.
+Purging removes those overlapping training indices.

 ### Embargo

-Even after the test window ends, samples **immediately after** can still be “contaminated” if labels depend on future returns/horizons.
-Embargo blocks a small number of samples after test.
+Even after the test window ends, samples **immediately after** can still be contaminated if labels depend on future horizons.
+Embargo blocks a small number of samples after the test window.

 ---